Submarine warfare: World War II

 In World War II, submarine warfare was split into two main areas – the Atlantic and the Pacific.
 The Mediterranean Sea was also a very active area for submarine operations.
 This was particularly true for the British and French, as well as the Germans.
 The Italians were also involved, but achieved their greatest successes using midget submarines and human torpedoes.

 Atlantic Ocean

-In the Atlantic, where German submarines again sought out and attacked Allied convoys, this part of the war was very reminiscent of the latter part of World War I. Many British submarines were active as well, particularly in the Mediterranean and off Norway, against Axis warships, submarines and merchant shipping.
+In the Atlantic, German U-boats targeted allied convoys as they had in the First World War.
+Many British submarines were active as well, particularly in the Mediterranean and off Norway, against Axis warships, submarines and merchant shipping.

 Initially, Hitler ordered his submarines to abide by the prize rules, but this restriction was withdrawn in December 1939.
 Although mass attacks by submarine had been carried out in World War I, the "wolf pack" was mainly a tactic of World War II U-boats.
 The main steps in this tactic were as follows: